On a Heartbreaking Anniversary, a Look Back at the General Hospital Death That Never Shoulda Happened — and Ultimately Didn’t!

 Watch: Soap Deaths That Nearly Slayed Us

-Finally, just this year, Alexander was brought back to the show in a big way, thrust into the middle of the plot to bring down baddie Cyrus Renault.
+Finally, in 2021, Alexander was brought back to the show in a big way, thrust into the middle of the plot to bring down baddie Cyrus Renault.
 And to say that viewers were pleased would be an understatement.
 The venerable veteran herself was overwhelmed by the response.
 “I am beyond grateful for all the kind and amazing and funny and sweet and caring and supportive and truly delicious messages,” she said.
 “I have never felt so appreciated.”

 So, while today is a depressing one in Port Charles — or was for eons — let’s look on the bright side, celebrating Lesley’s return in full force by contemplating other General Hospital deaths that never should have happened — and who knows?
 Maybe didn’t!